open-policy-agent/conftest/README.md

 # Conftest

 `conftest` is very much still work-in-progress and could explode at any time.
+Please try it out and let me know what you think.

 ## What

 `conftest` is a utility to help you write tests against structured configuration data.
-For instance you could write tests for your Kubernetes configurations, or Tekton pipeline definitions or any other structured data.
+For instance you could write tests for your Kubernetes configurations, or Tekton pipeline definitions, Terraform code, Serverless configs or any other structured data.

 `conftest` relies on the Rego language from [Open Policy Agent](https://www.openpolicyagent.org/) for writing the assertions.
 You can read more about Rego in [How do I write policies](https://www.openpolicyagent.org/docs/how-do-i-write-policies.html)